kumbulanit/t-sql/sql trainning/untitled/module 7/Lab_Using_DML_to_Modify_Data.md

--- - RegionID: Foreign key to Regions (NULL for all regions) -- - MinQuantity: Minimum quantity for this price tier -- - MaxQuantity: Maximum quantity for this price tier (NULL for unlimited) -- - UnitPrice: Price per unit for this tier
+-- - RegionID: Foreign key to Regions (NULL for all regions) -- - MinQuantity: Minimum quantity for this price tier -- - MaxQuantity: Maximum quantity for this price tier (NULL for unlimited) -- - BaseSalary: Price per unit for this tier
 -- - EffectiveDate: When this pricing becomes active -- - ExpirationDate: When this pricing expires (NULL for indefinite) -- - IsActive: Whether this pricing rule is currently active